FBen3/unit-pytest-game/README.md

 Observations:

-- it's possible for an item to close while another is being listed or bet on
+- # buggy line in auction | incorrect content [comment on this]
-- future feature is maybe to be able to read multiple files concurrently
+- read multiple files and have multiple auctions going